 I take his halter in one hand, then reach up, find the occipital knob just between and behind his ears and find the little indentions on either side (maybe an inch back).
 Most horses are sensitive in this area.
 I begin to “pinch” the indentions between my thumb and middle finger – first very gently, then with medium pressure, then uncomfortably if I have not gotten a response.

-The horse often raises his head in alarm the first couple of tries, but I keep pressing if I can hang on, following the evasive maneuvers until he purposely or accidentally lowers his head a bit.
+The horse often raises his head pushing back into your pressure the first couple of tries, but I keep pressing if I can hang on, following the evasive maneuvers until he purposely or accidentally lowers his head a bit.
 This is sometimes hard to follow with a very tall horse who can raise his head higher than I can reach.
 Holding on to the halter helps, but sometimes I have to ask a taller person to do this exercise until the “fighting” stops.

 At some point, he bobs his head down to get away from the pressure, and I immediately release my grip.
 The lesson to him is that if he lowers (rather than raises) his head, I will stop.